specklesystems/speckle-examples/python/speckle-py-starter/readme.md

 #### 📚 [Speckle Docs website](https://speckle.guide/dev/)

-## Developing & Debugging

-This doesn't make sense here, but in general, we should try to provide a small "how to" guide on local development and debugging, as it lowers the barrier to contributions.

 ## Contributing

 Please make sure you read the [contribution guidelines](.github/CONTRIBUTING.md) for an overview of the best practices we try to follow.